sigmaSd/sigmaSd.github.io/content/blog/fun_apps_with_termux.md

 }
 ```

 The Termux lib is just a JS wrapper for Termux APIs.
 I generated it by giving an LLM (I don't remember which LLM I used) the Termux API repo as context.
+Here is the link https://jsr.io/@sigma/termux

 - Now add the Termux Widget (actual widget) to the screen, then refresh.
 You should see the script.
 Click it and it should work!